Best Flowering Herb Plants for Your Garden - Part One

 Other Tips:

-• Sow directly outdoors in early spring or started chamomile indoors a few weeks before the last frost date for your area.
+- Sow seeds directly outdoors in early spring or started chamomile indoors a few weeks before the last frost date for your area.

-• The small flowers are the most commonly used part of the plant, and can be harvested fresh or dried for use in calming teas, potpourris or crafts.
-Chamomile tea can smell pleasantly of apples and hay.
+- Its small flowers are the most commonly used part of the plant, and can be harvested fresh or dried for use in calming teas, potpourris or crafts.
+Chamomile tea smells pleasantly of apples and hay.

 A Few Cautions and Reasons to Grow:

-• People with allergies to ragweed or daisies may have allergic reactions to chamomile.
+- People with allergies to ragweed or daisies may also have allergic reactions to chamomile.

 There is also a dwarf Roman chamomile (Chamaemelum nobile) that makes an excellent ground cover and lawn substitute.
 It grows between 2 and 4 inches (5 cm) high.
 Be sure to source the dwarf variety, as standard Roman chamomile can grow to 6 to 12 inches high.